ShariqNauman/google_playstore_eda/README.md

    ```

 ## 🔥 Future Improvements
+- Fine-tuning the machine learning model for better prediction accuracy.
-- Feature engineering for predictive modeling (e.g., predicting app success based on attributes)
+- Feature engineering for predictive modeling (e.g., predicting app success based on attributes).
-- Sentiment analysis on user reviews
+- Sentiment analysis on user reviews.
-- Time-series analysis for trends over the years
+- Time-series analysis for trends over the years.

 ## 🤝 Contributing
 Feel free to fork this repository and contribute by improving analyses or adding new insights.